-I'm a big advocate for adventure, and write about health and wellness, business, self-improvement and living your best life.
+I'm a big advocate for adventure, and write about health and wellness, business, travel, personal essays, self-improvement and living your best life.
 (No judgement on whatever you decide that is.)

 Some of my most recent articles are below: